 Spice it up by heading into the Catskills towards Hunter Mountain.
 Leave your car there and jump on the chairlift that takes you to the summit.
-When the weather’s clear, you’ll see the autumn leaves all the way to the Green Mountains of Vermont and Massachusetts’ Berkshire Mountains.
+When the weather’s clear, you’ll see the autumn leaves all the way to New England.

 Then, it’s onto Mount Utsayantha.
 For those running short of time, you can actually drive to the top.
 We’d recommend hiking, but whichever you choose, be sure to climb the fire tower.